 Angela, Nicole and Kimanhi met while teaching at a non-public school program several years ago.
 After working for a short amount of time in their own private settings, they decided to come together to create a trans-disciplinary approach to teaching students who have multiple service needs.

-Angela Liston OTR/L has accumulated over eight years of experience working with children diagnosed with Autism and other developmental delays in the school and private practice setting.
-In addition to providing traditional services focusing on fine and gross motor skills, she is Level 1 Certified in Handwriting Without Tears, is trained in Yoga for Special Needs Children and is a certified provider of The Listening Program.
+Angela Liston OTR/L has accumulated over 10 years of experience working with children diagnosed with Autism and other developmental delays in the school and private practice setting.
+In addition to providing traditional services focusing on fine and gross motor skills, she is Level 1 Certified in Handwriting Without Tears TM, is trained in Yoga for Special Needs Children and is a certified provider of The Listening Program TM.
 Angela has a special interest in developing sensory integration programs to help students with sensory modulation deficits.
 Contact Angela.

 Caitlyn Gambrill, MA CCC-SLP

 Caitlyn holds a Bachelor of Science in Special Education and Elementary Education from Vanderbilt University, and a Masters Degree in Speech Language Pathology from Northwestern University.
 She has experience working with people with Autism Spectrum Disorders, Apraxia, and other developmental delays.
 She has attended seminars on Language Acquisition through Motor Planning from John Halloran, Social Thinking TM from Michelle Garcia Winner, and is PROMPT TM trained.
 Caitlyn has experience working in a non-public setting with students from 6 to 20 years of age.
 Caitlyn has experience working with low and high tech augmentative communication devices.

 Shanna Klump MS, CCC-SLP